mr-williams/Udacity-Project-I/README.md

 ### Summary of Findings

 ### Key Insights for Presentation
-> -The average numerator rating is at 12.28
+> The average numerator rating is at 12.28
--Dogs with no names contribute to over 27%
+Dogs with no names contribute to over 27%
-- The top 3 dog types are the Golden retriever, Lambrador retriver and Pembroke -The minimum amount of likes(favorite) is at 81 likes while the most liked is at over 132k likes
+The top 3 dog types are the Golden retriever, Lambrador retriver and Pembroke The minimum amount of likes(favorite) is at 81 likes while the most liked is at over 132k likes